wumohai/Unity-Compiling-Saver/README.md

 #### How to use

 1. Copy the CompilingSaver folder into your project.
-2. Select the folders you want to optimize.
+2. Select the folders you want to optimize in your project hierarchy.
-3. Click menu item Assets-Optimize Compiling Time.
+3. Click menu item **Assets->Optimize Compiling Time**.